hemantapkh/seedrcc/docs/index.md

 ## Handling Token Refreshes

-The client will automatically refresh expired access tokens.
-If you are storing the token to reuse it later, you should provide a callback function to be notified of the new token.

-The `on_token_refresh` argument can be passed to any factory method (`from_password`, etc.) or to the client constructor.
+The client automatically handles token refreshes.
+However, if you load an old token when your program starts, the client must perform a refresh on the first API call, which adds a delay.

+To avoid this, you can provide an `on_token_refresh` callback.
+This function is called whenever a refresh happens, giving you the new `Token` object so you can save it.
+By saving the new token, your program will start with a fresh token on its next run.

+Your callback function will receive the new `Token` object as its first argument.

 When using the `AsyncSeedr` client, you can provide an `async` function for the callback.
-If a regular synchronous function is provided instead, it will be safely executed in a separate thread to prevent blocking the asynchronous event loop.
+If a regular synchronous function is provided instead, it will be safely executed in a separate thread.

 **Callback with a single argument:**